Bérénice Bejo: Career

-In 2003, Bejo starred as Olivia in 24 Hours in the Life of a Woman by Laurent Bouhnik.
+In 2003 Bejo starred as Olivia in 24 Hours in the Life of a Woman by Laurent Bouhnik.

-Under the direction of Steve Suissa, she seduces Stephane Freiss and Titoff in The Grand Role (2004), a comedy about the world of actors, and Cavalcade (2005), a drama dealing with the theme of disability.
+Under the direction of Steve Suissa, she seduces Stephane Freiss and Titoff in The Grand Role (2004), a comedy about the world of actors, and she also starred in Cavalcade (2005), a drama dealing with the theme of disability.

-In 2006, she appeared alongside Jean Dujardin in OSS 117: Cairo, Nest of Spies by Michel Hazanavicius.
+In 2006 she appeared alongside Jean Dujardin in OSS 117: Cairo, Nest of Spies by Michel Hazanavicius.
 This was the first collaboration of the trio.

-In 2007, she made an appearance in the short film La Pomme d'Adam.
+In 2007 she made an appearance in the short film La Pomme d'Adam.

-In 2008, she appeared in two romantic comedies: Modern Love Bouquet and Stéphane Kazandjian.
-The same year she gave birth to her first child by Hazanavicius.
+In 2008 she appeared in two romantic comedies: Modern Love Bouquet and Stéphane Kazandjian.
+That same year, she gave birth to her first child by Hazanavicius.

-In 2009, she participated in the documentary by Serge Bromberg, Henri-Georges Clouzot's Inferno.
-The documentary reconstructs Clouzot's film, alternating between scenes from the 1964 film and dialogue readings between Jacques Gamblin (for Serge Reggiani) and Béjo (for Romy Schneider).
+In 2009 she participated in the documentary by Serge Bromberg, Henri-Georges Clouzot's Inferno.
+The documentary reconstructs Clouzot's film, alternating between scenes from the 1964 film and dialogue readings between Jacques Gamblin (for Serge Reggiani) and Bejo (for Romy Schneider).

-In the 2011 film, The Artist, which is directed by Hazanavicius and stars Dujardin, Bejo plays Peppy Miller, a 1920s film actress.
-Her performance received critical acclaim, the César Award for Best Actress, and several award nominations: the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role, the Golden Globe Award for Best Supporting Actress – Motion Picture award, BAFTA Award for Best Actress in a Leading Role and the Academy Award for Best Supporting Actress.
+In the 2011 film The Artist, which was directed by Hazanavicius and stars Dujardin, Bejo plays Peppy Miller, a 1920s film actress.
+Her performance was critically acclaimed, receiving the César Award for Best Actress and several award nominations: the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role, the Golden Globe Award for Best Supporting Actress – Motion Picture award, the BAFTA Award for Best Actress in a Leading Role, and the Academy Award for Best Supporting Actress.

-In 2012, she was announced as the host of the opening and closing ceremonies at the 2012 Cannes Film Festival.
-She dubbed the role of Mérida in the French dub of the Disney/Pixar film Brave.
-In June 2012, Bejo was invited to join the Academy of Motion Picture Arts and Sciences.
-The same month, she received the Prix Romy Schneider.
+In 2012 she was announced as the host of the opening and closing ceremonies at the 2012 Cannes Film Festival.
+Also in 2012, she voiced the role of Mérida in the French dub of the Disney/Pixar animated film Brave.
+In June 2012 Bejo was invited to join the Academy of Motion Picture Arts and Sciences.

+She has been announced to star as Alice Guy-Blaché, the first female film director, in the upcoming six-part Wild Bunch TV / HBO / France Télévisions drama series Alice.
+The series is co-created by Irish playwright Tim Loane and along with Claire Lemaréchal, and co-written by Loane, Lemaréchal, and André Gulluni.
+It is due for release in 2026.

+Recognition and awards

+Bejo received the Prix Romy Schneider in 2012.

+For her performance in The Past, she won Best Actress at the Cannes Film Festival in 2013.

+Personal life

+In 2006 Bejo met director Michel Hazanavicius when she was acting in OSS 117: Cairo, Nest of Spies, whom she later married.
+They have two children.